-In the recent past different classes of AGN host galaxies were found to commonly have globally young stellar population.
-In the local universe this is almost universally valid both for type 2 AGN (Kaufmann et al. 2003, MNRAS, 346, 1055) and more luminous type 1 AGN (Jahnke et al. 2003, 2004a).
-We now extended our investigation of the stellar composition of quasar host galaxies to redshifts of z=3.
+Quite recently different classes of AGN host galaxies were found to commonly have globally young stellar population.
+In the local universe this is valid both for type 2 AGN (Kaufmann et al. 2003, MNRAS, 346, 1055) and more luminous type 1 AGN (Jahnke et al. 2003, 2004a).
+We now extended this investigation of the stellar composition of quasar host galaxies to redshifts of z=3.